moven-samples/android-launcher/README.md

-# android-launcher
+# Moven Android Launcher

-Android partner app launcher testbed
+Testbed to see if the parameters are correct when launching the partner app.